ztstroud/mini-computer/atom/INSTR.md

 ### `0011` Load high
 Loading high sets the upper 8 bits of a register to a value specified in the instruction.
 The four bits [8-11] specify which register is being set, and the 8 bits [0-7] are the value to set: `0011TTTTIIIIIIII`.

+### `0100` Jump
+Jump instructions allow you to change the PC, changing where the program is executing.
+The four bits [8-11] specify the type of jump (detailed below) and the 8 bits [0-7] are a signed 8 bit offset value: `0100JJJJIIIIIIII`.

+The jump offset is relative to the value of the PC, which will be pointing to the *next* instruction to execute.
+This means that a value of 0 is essentially a no-op, continuing to the next instruction.
+A value of -1 will execute the jump again, and will stall the computer.

+Jump types are documented in HARDWARE.md.